plasma-disassembler/plasma/README.md

 ## Visual mode (NEW)

 From the interactive mode, use the command `v` to enter in the visual mode.
 This mode requires `ncurses`.
-Use the `tab` to switch between dump/decompilation.
+Use `tab` to switch between dump/decompilation.

-More features will come :
+It supports :

+* define code/functions
+* inline comments
+* xrefs

+Future :

 * reload automatically if the analyzer has modified the content
 * multi-lines comments
 * create data
 * symbols renaming
 * stack variables
-* x-refs
 * structure, enums
 * ...